 Producers should check vehicles prior to loading to make sure they are as clean as is practical and to ensure that the construction of multi-level trucks minimises soiling of livestock on the lower deck, where waste from the top level is drained away from animals on the lower level.
 This minimises the risks of livestock being contaminated during transportation.

-4. Are livestock adequately prepared for transport?
+4. Are pre-consignment curfews enforced for livestock destined for slaughter?